Team Building8 min read

 • May create communication delays

-• Understanding Sync Communication
+• Understanding Synchronous Communication

 Synchronous communication happens in real-time.
 All participants engage simultaneously.
 Examples include: